Skip to content

 Led a performance initiative across 3 engineering teams to reduce mobile app cold-start time from 4.2s to 1.8s by implementing lazy loading, bundle splitting, and prefetching — resulting in a 6% increase in D1 retention for new users.

-This shows Move Fast (driving a cross-team initiative), technical specificity (concrete optimizations), and business impact (retention improvement).
+Shows Move Fast (driving a cross-team initiative), technical specificity (concrete optimizations), and business impact (retention).
 Meta values candidates who connect technical improvements directly to user-facing metrics.

 Example 3